 I am a legally blind person who runs marathons and ultra marathons.
-The term blind runner is an accurate way to describe me I do not like about the term blind runner is the order of the words.
-Placing the word blind before the word runner gives it precedence, which implies that the visual impairment defines my ability to run.
-This could even imply that it limits my ability to run.
+Although the term blind runner is an accurate way to describe me I do not like this term because of what it implies.
+The order of these words makes the disability precede the running.
+This implies that my visual impairment defines and perhaps even limits my ability to run.
+My vision may be impaired, but my running is not.